syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 {% tabs %}

-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/PDF-Examples/master/Annotation/Retrieve-review-status-from-the-existing-PDF-annotations/.NET/Program.cs" %}

-//Load the PDF document
+//Get stream from an existing PDF document.
-FileStream docStream = new FileStream("input.pdf", FileMode.Open, FileAccess.Read);
+FileStream docStream = new FileStream(Path.GetFullPath(@"Data/Input.pdf"), FileMode.Open, FileAccess.Read);

+//Load the PDF document.
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

-//Get the existing PDF page
+//Get the existing PDF page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

-//Get the annotation
+//Get the annotation.
-PdfLoadedTextMarkupAnnotation loadedMarkup = loadedPage.Annotations[0] as PdfLoadedTextMarkupAnnotation;
+PdfLoadedRectangleAnnotation rectangleAnnotation = loadedPage.Annotations[0] as PdfLoadedRectangleAnnotation;

-//Get the review history collection for the annotation PdfLoadedPopupAnnotationCollection reviewCollection = loadedMarkup.ReviewHistory;
+//Get the review history collection for the annotation.
+PdfLoadedPopupAnnotationCollection reviewCollection = rectangleAnnotation.ReviewHistory;

+//Iterate through the review history collection. foreach (PdfLoadedPopupAnnotation review in reviewCollection) {
+    //Get the author of the annotation.
+    string author = review.Author;
-//Get annotation state
+    //Get the state of the annotation.
-PdfAnnotationState state = reviewCollection[0].State;
+    PdfAnnotationState state = review.State;
-//Get annotation state model
+    //Get the state model of the annotation.
-PdfAnnotationStateModel model = reviewCollection[0].StateModel;
+    PdfAnnotationStateModel model = review.StateModel;

-//Get the comments of the annotation PdfLoadedPopupAnnotationCollection commentsCollection = loadedMarkup.Comments;
-//Get the review history of the comment PdfLoadedPopupAnnotationCollection reviewCollection1 = commentsCollection[0].ReviewHistory;
+    Console.WriteLine("Author of the reviewer: " + author + "\r\nState: " + state + "\r\nState Model: " + model);
+}

-//Closes the document
+//Closes the document.
 loadedDocument.Close(true);

 {% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}

+//Get stream from an existing PDF document.
+FileStream docStream = new FileStream(Path.GetFullPath(@"Data/Input.pdf"), FileMode.Open, FileAccess.Read);

-//Load the existing PDF document
+//Load the PDF document.
-PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

-//Get the existing PDF page
+//Get the existing PDF page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

-//Get the annotation
+//Get the annotation.
-PdfLoadedTextMarkupAnnotation loadedMarkup = loadedPage.Annotations[0] as PdfLoadedTextMarkupAnnotation;
+PdfLoadedRectangleAnnotation rectangleAnnotation = loadedPage.Annotations[0] as PdfLoadedRectangleAnnotation;

-//Get the review history collection for the annotation PdfLoadedPopupAnnotationCollection reviewCollection = loadedMarkup.ReviewHistory;
+//Get the review history collection for the annotation.
+PdfLoadedPopupAnnotationCollection reviewCollection = rectangleAnnotation.ReviewHistory;

+//Iterate through the review history collection. foreach (PdfLoadedPopupAnnotation review in reviewCollection) {
+    //Get the author of the annotation.
+    string author = review.Author;
-//Get annotation state
+    //Get the state of the annotation.
-PdfAnnotationState state = reviewCollection[0].State;
+    PdfAnnotationState state = review.State;
-//Get annotation state model
+    //Get the state model of the annotation.
-PdfAnnotationStateModel model = reviewCollection[0].StateModel;
+    PdfAnnotationStateModel model = review.StateModel;

-//Get the comments of the annotation PdfLoadedPopupAnnotationCollection commentsCollection = loadedMarkup.Comments;
-//Get the review history of the comment PdfLoadedPopupAnnotationCollection reviewCollection1 = commentsCollection[0].ReviewHistory;
-//Close the PDF document
+    Console.WriteLine("Author of the reviewer: " + author + "\r\nState: " + state + "\r\nState Model: " + model);
+}

+//Closes the document.
 loadedDocument.Close(true);

 {% endhighlight %}
 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+'Get stream from an existing PDF document.
+Dim docStream As New FileStream(Path.GetFullPath("Data/Input.pdf"), FileMode.Open, FileAccess.Read)

-'Load the existing PDF document
+'Load the PDF document.
-Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("input.pdf") 'Get the existing PDF page
+Dim loadedDocument As New PdfLoadedDocument(docStream)

+'Get the existing PDF page.
-Dim loadedPage As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage) 'Get the annotation
+Dim loadedPage As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage)

+'Get the annotation.
-Dim loadedMarkup As PdfLoadedTextMarkupAnnotation = TryCast(loadedPage.Annotations(0), PdfLoadedTextMarkupAnnotation) 'Get the review history collection for the annotation Dim reviewCollection As PdfLoadedPopupAnnotationCollection = loadedMarkup.ReviewHistory 'Get annotation state
+Dim rectangleAnnotation As PdfLoadedRectangleAnnotation = TryCast(loadedPage.Annotations(0), PdfLoadedRectangleAnnotation)

+'Get the review history collection for the annotation.
-Dim state As PdfAnnotationState = reviewCollection(0).State
+Dim reviewCollection As PdfLoadedPopupAnnotationCollection = rectangleAnnotation.ReviewHistory

-'Get annotation state model
+'Iterate through the review history collection.
+For Each review As PdfLoadedPopupAnnotation In reviewCollection
+    'Get the author of the annotation.
-Dim model As PdfAnnotationStateModel = reviewCollection(0).StateModel
+    Dim author As String = review.Author
-'Get the comments of the annotation
+    'Get the state of the annotation.
-Dim commentsCollection As PdfLoadedPopupAnnotationCollection = loadedMarkup.Comments
+    Dim state As PdfAnnotationState = review.State
-'Get the review history of the comment
+    'Get the state model of the annotation.
-Dim reviewCollection1 As PdfLoadedPopupAnnotationCollection = commentsCollection(0).ReviewHistory
+    Dim model As PdfAnnotationStateModel = review.StateModel

-'Close the PDF document
+    Console.WriteLine("Author of the reviewer: " & author & vbCrLf & "State: " & state.ToString() & vbCrLf & "State Model: " & model.ToString())
+Next

+'Closes the document.
 loadedDocument.Close(True)

 {% endhighlight %}